Iyad87/SpringMVCWeather/README.md

 ## Deployment

-The project is currently deployed to a free instance of Heroku using normal heroku java deployment (NOT spring boot!).
+The project is currently deployed to a free instance of Heroku using normal Heroku java deployment (NOT spring boot!).
+You need to ensure the two API keys are configured in the configuration environment.
-Until I fix the app.properties dependency issue you need to manually update the two API keys in the app.properties file before deploying to your heroku instance.
-Totally sucks I know.

-Also, the Angular app.js contains a global for the domain name (matching the heroku domain name given during the heroku create command).
+Also, the Angular app.js contains a global for the domain name (matching the Heroku domain name given during the Heroku create command).
 This will differ if it's deployed to a different cloud instance.
 At some point I'll figure out how to abstract this correctly.

 ## TODO Stuff

-* Fix the heroku properties to be environment variables
+* Fix the angular domain name issue in app.js
-* Spring code based setup (not XML)
+* Spring code based setup (not XML) (probably migrate over to spring boot!)
+* Add some logging!
 * Fix the separation of tests/src code (src/main/java, test/java) (and resources)
 * Error handling - Probably should add a custom exception handler in UI